danwos/danwos.github.io/docs/index.md

 This is my private blog, used to write down my thoughts and ideas about documentation challenges in bigger teams.

-I haven developed a bunch of solutions, that make it possible to use the docs-as-code approach not only for end-user documentation but already during project setup and realization, including Application Lifecycle Management and the intergration of external data from architecture and test frameworks.
+I have developed a bunch of solutions, that make it possible to use the docs-as-code approach not only for end-user documentation but already during project setup and realization, including Application Lifecycle Management and the integration of external data from architecture and test frameworks.
 Just take a look at [my projects](projects-target) for a quick overview.

 My daily work is at [useblocks](https://useblocks.com), a small, specialized, German company creating tools for the international